 The Group operates through Boards of Directors of subsidiaries with clear reporting lines and delegation of powers.
-The Company's Chairman is also the Chairman of the Board of Directors of the Company's subsidiaries.

 Control environment

 The Group is committed to the highest standards of business conduct and seeks to maintain these standards across all of its operations.
 Group policies and employee procedures are in place for the reporting and resolution of fraudulent activities.
 The Group has an appropriate organisational structure for planning, executing, controlling and monitoring business operations in order to achieve Group objectives.
 Lines of responsibility and delegation of authority are documented.